(2,3)-Cordial Oriented Hypercubes: Preliminaries.

 \begin{example}Now, consider a graph, {\cy X}$_n$ in $\mathcal{G}_n$ consisting of three parallel edges and n-6 isolated vertices.
 Is {\cy X}$_n$ $(2,3)$-orientable?
 If $n=6$, the answer is no, since any friendly labeling of the six vertices would have either no arcs labeled 0 or two arcs labeled 0.
 In either case, the orientation would never be $(2,3)$-cordial.
 That is {\cy X}$_6$ is not $(2,3)$-orientable, however with additional vertices like {\cy X}$_7$ the graph is $(2,3)$-orientable.\end{example}

-Thus, for our investigation here, we will us the convention that a graph, $G$, is $(2,3)$-orientable/$(2,3)$-cordial if and only if the subgraph of $G$ induced by its non-isolated vertices, $\hat{G}$, is $(2,3)$-orientable/$(2,3)$-cordial.
+Thus, for our investigation here, we will use the convention that a graph, $G$, is $(2,3)$-orientable/$(2,3)$-cordial if and only if the subgraph of $G$ induced by its non-isolated vertices, $\hat{G}$, is $(2,3)$-orientable/$(2,3)$-cordial.